other names: Botoschan (Ger), Botoszany (Pol), Botoshani (Rus,Ukr), Botuschani. Location 47°45' / 26°40'

 Botosani Research projects

-In 2008 a small group of dedicated Botosani descendants/researchers started an independent project to photograph and develop computer indexes for all Jewish civil records and registers (Mitrices) located at the Botosani branch of the Romanian State Archives.
-These records were not scheduled as part of the Jewishgen Romania Database.
-A similar situation occured for Bucharest and Iasi records.
-As of April 2017 all available Botosani civil records (over 120,000) records from locations with significant Jewish presence in the former historical counties of Botosani and Dorohoi are now indexed.
-Thousands more from other sources have also been indexed and additional documents relating to Dorohoi Jews are waiting to be indexed.
+In 2008 a group of dedicated Botosani descendants/researchers started an independent project to photograph and develop computer spreadsheet indexes for all Jewish civil records and other registers located at the Botosani branch of the Romanian State Archives.
+This project is not part of the Jewishgen Romania Database.

 We dedicate our project to the memory of our friend and colleague Rony Shaham who was one of the primary translators from the beginning.